jdmedlock/dbdesign/README.md

 through the mid-1980's, were so-called *CODASYL databases* which organized data into records and related record occurrances of one type to another using hashes to form a network.
-Although generally efficient CODASYL-style databases, like IDMS from Cullinet Software and IMS from IBM required applications to understand and navigate this physical relationship between records.
+Although generally efficient CODASYL-style databases, like IDMS from Cullinet Software and IMS from IBM, the context and navigation required that the application bet exposed to the physical relationship between records.

+This had the impact of increasing the complexity of applications.
+In addition, the embedded dependency of the physical database schema into the application meant that database changes required extensive application modification and testing.

 For example, a common relationship is that of a parent and child where a parent record occurrance owns one or more occurrances of child records.
 This